Python-for-geo-people/Lesson-1-Course-Environment/connect-to-instance.md

   <img src="https://github.com/Python-for-geo-people/Intro-to-Python-I/blob/master/img/14_open_remote_desktop.PNG" width="400">

- 2. Paste the IP address of your computer instance that you copied in the previous step (2.1) and press 'Yhdistä' (eng.
+ 2. Paste the `IP address` of your computer instance that you copied in the previous step (2.1) and press `Yhdistä` (eng.
 'Connect')

   ![Fill in the IP address](img/15_paste_ip_to_remote_desktop.PNG)

- 3. Log into the computer instance by pressing OK.
+ 3. `Login` to the computer instance by pressing OK.

   ![Press ok](img/16_log_into_server.PNG)